google/comprehensive-rust/src/index.md

 * Enable you to modify existing programs and write new programs in Rust.
 * Show you common Rust idioms.

-We call the first three course days Rust Fundamentals.
+We call the first four course days Rust Fundamentals.

 Building on this, you're invited to dive into one or more specialized topics: